 The synchronization process involves entering AD server details in Active Directory Authentication application such as, Netbios Domain, Windows Domain, Domain Controller FQDN.
 The Domain Controller IP also needs to be fetched from the AD server and then entered in the DNS server application of the Crystal Eye XDR.

 Upon entering the above details in the AD authentication application, the users created in the AD server auto-syncs with the CE XDR and gets displayed in the Accounts application under System Configuration.

 |Left-hand Navigation Panel > System Configuration > Account Manager > Active Directory Authentication|

-The Active Directory Authentication application authenticates users and groups created in the AD and display’s them in the Accounts application of the Crystal Eye appliance.
-However, CE administrators can assign specific roles to the AD users before they are synced with the Crystal Eye appliance.
+The Active Directory Authentication application authenticates users and groups created in the AD and display’s them in the Accounts application of the Crystal Eye XDR.
+However, CE XDR administrators can assign specific roles to the AD users before they are synced with the Crystal Eye XDR.

 The following roles can be assigned to AD users:

 In order to assign the above mentioned roles the CE XDR administrator would have to create four groups in the active directory server and name them rp_admin_group, web_proxy_plugin, openvpn_plugin, and user_certificates_plugin.
 Post this; users must be placed in the relevant groups based on the roles decided for them.
 For example, if a user is required to be given admin privileges in the CE XDR then the user must be aligned with rp_admin_group.
 Likewise, the user must be added to AD groups such as web_proxy_plugin, openvpn_plugin and user_certificates_plugin if there is a requirement to provide them with SSL VPN access, web proxy access and access to user certificates.